bipio-server/bipio-docker/README.md

 Docker Files for BipIO Server

 ## Pre-Installation ##
-Before you can install & run BipIO, MongoDB and RabbitMQ need to be running.
-Docker makes it easy to bundle these as well.
-You'll also need to set up a `data` directory to persist your data and logs.
+Before you can install & run BipIO, you'll also need to set up a `data` directory to persist your data and logs.

 ```
 mkdir ~/data